 When a parent, spouse or loved one dies and he or she owned a home, there’s a lot for the survivors to do in addition to the very real and painful process of mourning.
-I have been through this with my own parents (and their house in Saratoga), a great aunt in Willow Glen and many clients in San Jose, Los Gatos and elsewhere in Silicon Valley.
+I have been through this with my own parents (and their house in Saratoga), a great aunt in Willow Glen, and many clients in San Jose, Los Gatos, Palo Alto, and elsewhere in Silicon Valley.

-Most often, something you’ll need for the lawyer and CPA or other tax professional is a valuation of the home as of the date of death (whether or not there is a surviving spouse or co-owner).
+Something you’ll need for the lawyer and CPA or other tax professional is a valuation of the home as of the date of death, whether or not there is a surviving spouse or co-owner.
 You can obtain this by hiring a licensed residential real estate appraiser who will do an appraisal for you.
 Alternatively, you may be able to engage a real estate licensee (salesperson) to do a competitive market analysis or comparative market analysis (CMA), which would provide the probable buyer’s value for the property.

 Additionally, in some cases your lawyer or CPA may suggest that you sell the house in the same calendar year in which the death has happened for tax reasons.
 If you wait to address any of these issues until a lot of time has passed, some windows may be closed.

-In addition to needing the appraisal or market value of the property at the time of death, your accountant or attorney will probably also ask for information ore receipts needed to establish the “basis” of the property (if not now, then when it is transferred, most likely – it depends upon when the home was purchased).
+In addition to needing the appraisal or market value of the property at the time of death, your accountant or attorney will probably also ask for information or receipts needed to establish the “basis” of the real estate.
+Even if it is not requested now, it will be when the home is transferred, most likely – it depends upon when the home was purchased.
 The basis is what the homeowner has put into or invested into the house or home.
 For instance, if points were paid on the loan at the time of purchase, that is part of the basis.
 So too would be important capital improvements.

-If your mother, father or loved one kept the papers and costs from the time of purchasing the property and from major expenses (remodeling, house expansion, re-roofing etc.), this will help immensely.
-It can be time-consuming to have to dig through years of paperwork but it may end up saving the estate and its beneficiaries a lot of money in the long run.
+If your mother, father or loved one kept the papers and costs from the time of purchasing the realty and from major expenses (remodeling, house expansion, re-roofing etc.), this will help immensely.
+It can be time-consuming to have to dig through years of paperwork but it may end up saving the estate and its beneficiaries a lot of money, and stress, in the long run.

 On a related note, I have at times been approached by someone who is dying and who wishes to sell so as not to leave that task to a wife, husband, or others.
-Depending on the circumstances (though not always), an attorney or tax expert may suggest not doing this due to the impact of taxes being different before and after death.
-In some cases, it can be enormous.
+Depending on the circumstances, an attorney or tax expert may suggest not doing this due to the impact of taxes being different before and after death which, in some cases, can be enormous.
+If you are in this position, please seek advice from a tax representative or attorney first!
 I have at times talked myself right out of a listing by strongly advising my clients to see a tax person prior to signing a listing agreement when this was the situation.

-It is very difficult, when a death of a mother, father, spouse or other close loved one has died to turn toward the business aspects of settling the estate.
+It is very difficult, when grieving the death of a mother, father, spouse or other close loved one to turn toward the business aspects of settling the estate.
 I know this firsthand.
-Waiting to see legal, tax and realty professionals will tend to complicate things, though, so I suggest arranging appointments within a few weeks of the loved one’s passing if at all possible.
+However waiting to seek legal, tax, and realty professionals can complicate things further, so I suggest arranging appointments within a few weeks of the loved one’s passing if at all possible.